CarsonScott/Prediction-Template-Learning/README.md

 ## Data
 The following is a graph of the error rate.
 In this case, the algorithm recieves a sequence of 100 inputs (each 10 values), one at a time, with the task of learning the correct order of patterns and predicting the pattern at a future time step.
 ![](https://github.com/CarsonScott/Prediction-Template-Learning/blob/master/figure_1.png)

+In this example, PTL's error rate is subject to exponential decay and eventually converges to an error rate of zero.